ytthuan/LeoSQLServerRServices/ProductCrossSell/README.md

 # Retail Customer Cross-sell Template with SQL Server Machine Learning ML Services

-In this template, we demonstrate how to develop and deploy end-to-end customer cross-sell prediction models with SQL Server Machine Learning Services.
+In this template, we demonstrate how to develop and deploy end-to-end customer cross-sell prediction models with SQL Server Machine Learning Services, most applicable to retail, services and finance industries.

 This template demonstrates customer cross-sell modeling in a retail scenario, using customer purchase history data: